May 5 - July 21, 2023

 Student financial aid may be applied to this program (with the exception of work study); check with your financial aid counselor.
 Further funding options are detailed on the SAB website: http://world.utexas.edu/abroad/funding/scholarships/ut.

-A University bill for the program fee ($2,500) will be generated once the program has received final approval (first week of March).
-This bill must be paid through UTDirect by March 31.
+A University bill for the program fee ($2,800) will be generated once the program has received final approval (first week of March).
+This bill must be paid through UTDirect by March 1, 2023.
 We will be able to arrange for a payment plan for students on financial aid.
-Withdrawals after March 15, 2022, are subject to a cancellation charge of $1,000.
-Students who withdraw late will be charged $1,000; if the program fee is paid in full, $1,000 will be deducted from the refund.
-Students who withdraw after April 1, 2022 will be assessed the full program fee.
+Withdrawals after March 1, 2023, are subject to a cancellation charge of $1,000.
+If the program fee is paid in full, $1,000 will be deducted from the refund.
+Students who withdraw after April 1, 2023 will be assessed the full program fee.
 The University of Würzburg reserves the right to cancel an individual course if there are not enough participants.

 2400 Nueces Street